 So, you’ve been recommended a low FODMAP diet to help get your Irritable Bowel Syndrome (IBS) under control, but you’re also vegan.
 What do you do next?
-Arm yourself with this list of 17 low FODMAP foods that are vegan and get cooking!
+Arm yourself with some low FODMAP recipes, this list of 17 low FODMAP foods that are vegan and get cooking!

 There isn’t nearly as much information on eating a vegan low FODMAP diet as there is information for omnivores and vegetarians, so I tried to pack this page with a ton of handy information.
 The below table of contents will help you skip ahead to the info you need!

 - What is a FODMAP?